Sandeep Varma, MS, LCSW, CASAC | President/CEO

 Mr. Varma, a Licensed Clinical Social Worker and Credentialed Alcoholism and Substance Abuse Counselor, began his career at Hospitality House in Albany, New York.
 He has also worked as a Psychiatric Social Worker at Bellevue-New York University Medical Center and as Senior Case Manager for Treatment Alternatives to Street Crime (TASC).
-He has assisted in the development of an in-prison therapeutic community training curriculum for the University of Missouri, served as consultant for the National Development and Research Institutes (NDRI), and is the chair of the Criminal Justice Committee of the Alcohol and Substance Abuse Providers (ASAP) Association of New York State.
-In 2010 he was elected Secretary of the Executive Committee of Treatment Communities of America (TCA), formerly known as Therapeutic Communities of America.
-He is also the President of the Coalition for Community Services of New York State.
+He has assisted in the development of an in-prison therapeutic community training curriculum for the University of Missouri, served as consultant for the National Development and Research Institutes (NDRI), and is the past chair of the Criminal Justice Committee and currently serves on the Executive Committee of the Alcohol and Substance Abuse Providers (ASAP) Association of New York State.
+In 2010 he was elected Secretary of the Executive Committee and currently serves as the 2nd Vice President of the Board of Treatment Communities of America (TCA), formerly known as Therapeutic Communities of America.
+He is also the Chairperson of the Coalition for Community Services of New York State.
 Mr. Varma has a Master of Science degree from the Columbia University School of Social Work and a Certificate in Non-Profit Management from the Harvard Business School.

 Eugene Rose | Director of Finance